-There was nothing now that kept the Emperor and The Lady the King at a distance, but the illegitimation of the deavours a Lady Mary; and if that matter had been adjusted, the reconcilia-King was in no more hazard of trouble from him : her father. therefore it was proposed, that she might be again restored to the King's favour.
-She found this was the best opportunity she could ever look for, and therefore laid hold on it, and wrote an humble submission to the King, and desired again to be admitted to his pre-But her submissions had some reserves in sence. them; therefore she was pressed to be more express in her acknowledgments.
+There was nothing now that kept the Emperor and The Lady the King at a distance, but the illegitimation of the deavours a Lady Mary; and if that matter had been adjusted, the reconciliation with King was in no more hazard of trouble from him: her father. therefore it was proposed, that she might be again restored to the King's favour.
+She found this was the best opportunity she could ever look for, and therefore laid hold on it, and wrote an humble submission to the King, and desired again to be admitted to his pre-But her submissions had some reserves in them; therefore she was pressed to be more express in her acknowledgments.
 At this she stuck long, and had almost embroiled herself again with her father.
 She freely offered to submit to the laws of the land about the succession, and confessed the fault of her former obstinacy.
-But the King would have her acknowledge, that his marriage to her mother was incestuous and unlawful; and to renounce the Pope's church of England.
-These things were of hard digestion with her, and she could not easily swallow them; so she wrote to Cromwell to befriend her at the King's hands.
+But the King would have her acknowledge, that his marriage to her mother was incestuous and unlawful; and to renounce the Pope's

+BOOK authority, and to accept him as supreme head of the III. church of England.
+These things were of hard digestion with her, and she could not easily swallow 1536. them; so she wrote to Cromwell to befriend her at the King's hands.
 Upon which many letters passed He wrote to her, that it was imposbetween them. sible to recover her father's favour, without a full and clear submission in all points.
-So in the end she yielded; and sent the following paper, all written with her own hand, which is set down as it was copied from the original yet extant.
+So in the end she yielded; and sent the following paper, all written with her own hand, which is set down as it was copied from the original vet extant.